Contaminated Blood (Support for Infected and Bereaved Persons) Bill [HL]

 Government Spending

-The bill will likely result in increased government spending due to the financial compensation scheme, the provision of free healthcare benefits through the NHS Compensation Cards, and the costs associated with the committee, review, and improved blood safety measures.
-Specific figures are not provided in the bill text.
+The bill will likely lead to significant increases in government spending due to the financial compensation scheme and the provision of free healthcare services through NHS Compensation Cards.
+Exact figures are not specified in the bill.

 Groups Affected

-- Individuals infected with diseases through contaminated NHS blood or blood products: Will receive financial compensation, free healthcare services, and priority NHS treatment.
+- People infected with diseases via contaminated NHS blood or blood products: Will receive financial compensation and access to free healthcare services.

 - Carers of infected individuals: Eligible for financial compensation.